-Green Key has developed material for members to use when they want to engage their staff in the environmental work.
-The material is available for all members on the exclusive members page.
+Green Key has developed material for members to use when they want to engage their staff in environmental work.
+The material is available for all members on the exclusive members' page.

 Denmark is known as a green and sustainable destination and many tourism companies use sustainability in their communication strategy to enhance their image and to attract and retain guests - which has shown to be an effective method.

 You should always be careful not to go overboard with your green marketing.
 As long as you keep your communication reliable and clear there is no need for you not to spread the word about your environmental efforts.

 Did you know that you can save 146,000 litres of water and approximately 5,076 DKK per year by switching to anhydrous urinals?
 Or that you can save 730,000 litres of water and approx. 35,000 DKK in 10 years for each public washbasin by switching faucets?

 Water is extremely important as it gives life, survival and joy, but water is also expensive.
 Therefore, by making an effort to reduce water consumption you are able to reduce a lot of expenses.

 Tip: A water saver on faucets is a simple and quick solution to start saving water